15 Java Fundamentals | Arrays in Java | By Dummy for Dummies

 OTHER OPERATIONS ON ARRAYS

-Just like searching for data, we can find largest or smallest data in an array.
-Also we can find sum or average of the data inside array.
-There are multiple more operations that can be applied on arrays for different purposes.
+Just like searching for data, we can find the largest or smallest data in an array.
+Also, we can find the sum or average of the data inside an array.
+There are multiple more operations that can be applied to arrays for different purposes.

 EXERCISE